youngroma/LinkHive/README.md

 - **Password Reset**: Users can reset passwords using email-based tokens.
 - **Rate Limiting**: Protection against abuse by limiting the number of requests to registration and login endpoints.
 - **Security**: Passwords are securely hashed, and the system is protected against common vulnerabilities.
+- **Jenkins Integration**: The project uses Jenkins for CI/CD, automating the build, test, and deployment processes to ensure smooth and reliable development cycles.

 ## API Endpoints